 Supreme Ewe, Junior Show W. Virginia State Fair 2018 2612 daughter

-sold at WV sale to Ethan Legget, Gilmer County.
+sold at WV sale to Ethan Legget, Gilmer County, shown above on right.

 Stud ram A.I. sired by Canadian ram Kilannan 1P, out of Emenheiser owned Mint Gold ewe.

 U.K. genetics from sire.

 Sold to New York after two lamb crops.

 Sale topper Virginia ram Test 2015 at $1500